 Some exchange platforms, such as Coinbase, announced they would not support the newly created coin.
 The company urged users who wanted the new coin to switch to a different exchange platform.

 On August 1, right before the fork, Bitcoin was trading at 2759$.
 By the end of the first two weeks, the value has been over 4000$.
-Bitcoin Cash, however, was hovering around 250$-300$ and the future is unknown for the new coin.
+Bitcoin Cash, however, was hovering around 250$-300$ and the future is unknown and unpredictable for the new coin.

-The Bitcoin Cash might survive all this, but it is probable to drop below 100$.
-It’s currently trading around 200-300$, but the price inflation is due to the fact that many exchange platforms are refusing to accept deposits.
+BCH might survive all this, but it is probable to drop below 100$.
+It's currently trading around 200-300$, but the price inflation is due to the fact that many exchange platforms are refusing to accept deposits.
 And in the meanwhile, the Bitcoin Cash blockchain is not functioning correctly.
 While Bitcoin process a new blockchain every 10 minutes, Bitcoin Cash defines with one hour creation time and up to 13 hours delay occasionally.
 These delays and the fact that Bitcoin exchange platforms are unwilling to support the new coin makes it harder for Bitcoin Cash holders to sell and may prevent the value from continue dropping so fast.